norulshahlam/spring-jwt2/README.md

 - Define your User & Role entity
 - Make sure User has ManyToMany relationship with Role
+- UserService must contain methods to add user, role, and add role to user.

-Check your DB again to see if those tables are added:
+Check your DB again to see if those tables are created accordingly:

     use mydb;
     show tables;